jed709/jed709.github.io/index.md

 ![ graph ](assets/images/sleep-dens.png)

-Pretty neat, but what does this distribution tell us?
+Pretty neat!
+This is our approximation of the posterior distribution for the unstandardized difference between conditions, based on 10000 samples.
+Thus, we've successfully estimated another parameter.
+But what does this parameter tell us?
+How can we use it to answer our original question, i.e., what is the difference between conditions?

-Essentially, it tells us how our beliefs about `mu` are distributed: Much like our marble example, the higher the density of a given value, the higher the posterior probability of that value.
-As we can see, it appears that our posterior density is highest for values of around 1.5 or so, meaning values in this region are the most probable.
+Essentially, it tells us how our beliefs about our parameter, `mu`, are distributed: Much like our marble example, the higher the density of a given value, the higher the posterior probability of that value.
+As we can see, it appears that our posterior density is highest for values of around -1.5 or so, meaning values in this region are the most probable.
 This should be reflected if we calculate descriptive statistics for `mu`:

 ```R
 mean(sleep.post[,'mu'])